equinix/terraform-equinix-metal-openstack/README.md

 https://app.packet.net/portal#/api-keys/new

 #### Ensure that your Packet account has an SSh key attached
 When provisioning the machines, Packet will preset an SSH key to allow administrative access.
 If no SSH keys are available, it will fail with a "Must have at least one SSH key" error.
-To fix this, add an ssh key in you Packet account.
+To fix this, [add an ssh key](https://www.packet.com/developers/docs/servers/key-features/ssh-keys/) in your Packet account.

 ### Terraform